albedosehen/timescaledb-client/docs/README.md

 4. Add comprehensive test coverage
 5. Optimize for production deployment

-This architecture provides a solid foundation for a production-ready TimescaleDB client that can handle high-throughput financial data with excellent performance and maintainability.
+This architecture provides a solid foundation for a production-ready TimescaleDB client that can handle high-throughput time-series data with excellent performance and maintainability.